thekayperson/Solaroid/README.md

 # Solaroid
-This isnt a game yet but it will be at some point Everything has to start somewhere right?
+This isnt a game yet but it will be at some point <br />
+Everything has to start somewhere right?